 Symptoms of Hip Dysplasia in Dogs

 Puppies can show signs of hip dysplasia as early as two to three months old but usually develop in puppies that are one to two years old.
 And some dogs may not show signs until they are much older as their bones gradually degenerate.
-Here are the most common symptoms of canine hip dysplasia:
+In conclusion, Here are the most common symptoms of canine hip dysplasia:

 - Weakness or pain in hind legs